WORK FOR IMPACT

 Communities of color and people living in rural areas – two of the priority populations served by United Way of Lane County – experience ALICE at even higher rates than their neighbors.

-There is substantial variation in the number of households who live below the ALICE threshold within the county.
-The map here is shaded to show the percentage of households that are below the ALICE threshold (poverty-level and ALICE households combined).
+There is also substantial variation in the number of households who live below the ALICE threshold throughout the county.
+The map shown here is shaded to show the percentage of households that are living below the ALICE threshold (poverty-level and ALICE households combined) in different Lane County communities.
 The darker the blue, the higher the percentage.

 ALICE Over Time